fueledbybits/hugepages/README.md

-Automated Huge Pages Configuration for aaPanel Servers Overview
+<h1>Automated Huge Pages Configuration for aaPanel Servers</h1>

+<h3> Overview </h3>

-This repository contains a shell script (setup_hugepages.sh) designed to automate the configuration of Linux Huge Pages on a production web server running aaPanel.
+This repository contains a shell script (hugepages.sh) designed to automate the configuration of Linux Huge Pages on a production web server running aaPanel.

 The primary goal is to improve the performance and stability of MariaDB/MySQL and PHP OPcache by allowing them to use a dedicated, pre-allocated pool of memory.
 This is a standard optimization for high-performance servers, and this script automates the complex calculation and configuration steps.
 Target Environment

-This script is specifically designed and tested for a server environment with the following components:
+<h3> This script is specifically designed and tested for a server environment with the following components:</h3>

     Control Panel: aaPanel